 A loan approval system that uses credit history data might unfairly disadvantage minority applicants who have historically had less access to credit.
 Improving fairness might lead to higher default rates if not managed carefully.

-Use adversarial debiasing to minimize biases in the approval process while maintaining the model’s ability to predict loan repayment accurately.
+In this case, you would use adversarial debiasing to minimize biases in the approval process while maintaining the model’s ability to predict loan repayment accurately.
 Implement continuous monitoring to adjust decision thresholds dynamically.

 Healthcare Diagnosis Tools